Independent examinations and tests

-In this report from 2020, Artlinco, an impartial consultant, tested the efficiency with which SeaProtectorOne can collect different types of waste under specific conditions.
-The report contains detailed descriptions of the technology, the extent of the plastic problem, and findings and conclusions from tests of SeaProtectorOne carried out at the Tangeværket Pond in Viborg in the period 29 April to 9 July 2020.
+In this report from 2020, Artlinco, an impartial consultant, tested the efficiency with which SeaProtectorOne is able to collect different types of waste under specific conditions.
+The report contains detailed descriptions of the technology, the extent of the plastic problem, and findings and conclusions from tests of SeaProtectorOne carried out at the Tangeværket Dam in Viborg from 29 April to 9 July 2020.

 Highlighted test results from the report